How Long Does It Take To Learn To Sail?

 The experience of learning to sail is different for everybody.
 Depending on a number of variables, it may take you only a few hours to grasp the basics or it may take several weeks.

-No sailor should feel that they are competent at sailing until they have encountered a number of different situations and sailed in all different kinds of conditions.
 That said, many people do learn enough sailing fundamentals to be able to single-hand themselves very quickly and continue their adventures learning to sail on their own.

 The Boat